cicsdev/cics-java-liberty-restapp/README.md

 `mvn clean package`

-If using a CICS bundleThis creates a WAR file in the `target` directory.
+This creates a WAR file in the `target` directory.

 If building a CICS bundle ZIP the CICS bundle plugin bundle-war goal is driven using the maven verify phase.
 The CICS JVM server name should be modified in the <jvmserver> property in the [`pom.xml`](pom.xml) to match the required CICS JVMSERVER resource name, or alternatively can be set on the command line as follows.